Rejection sampling

+Visual example of rejection sampling.
+In this case $U$ ends up in the rejection zone, therefore $X$ is rejected.

 In numerical analysis and computational statistics, rejection sampling is a basic technique used to generate observations from a distribution.
 It is also commonly called the acceptance-rejection method or "accept-reject algorithm" and is a type of exact simulation method.
 The method works for any distribution in $\mathbb{R}^m$ with a density.

 Rejection sampling is based on the observation that to sample a random variable in one dimension, one can perform a uniformly random sampling of the two-dimensional Cartesian graph, and keep the samples in the region under the graph of its density function.
 Note that this property can be extended to N-dimension functions.

+Algorithmic Definition

+The algorithm, which was used by John von Neumann and dates back to Buffon and his needle, draws a sample from a (target) probability density function $f(x)$, which is proportional to $f_\varpropto(x)$, using draws from a simpler (proposal) probability density $g(x)$ as follows: